5 Health Benefits Of Frankincense Essential Oil & Exactly How To Use It

 May support oral hygiene.

 The antimicrobial benefits of frankincense make the essential oil a favorite in natural mouthwashes and toothpastes.
-And the ingredient is backed by science: In one study, researchers found that boswellic acids in frankincense help combat oral cavity pathogens.
+And the ingredient is backed by science: In one study, researchers found that boswellic acids in frankincense help combat oral cavity pathogens8.

 Additionally, in a double-blind trial, 75 high school students with gingivitis were divided into groups and either given frankincense extract, frankincense powder, or a placebo.
-Researchers found that frankincense, given in either form, led to a difference in inflammation.
+Researchers found that frankincense, given in either form, led to a difference in inflammation9.

 How to use it—and how not to use it.